cdntinker/USB-C-Board/Hardware/README.md

 ---

-**Any board listed with -- at the start has not yet been updated to the new J7/J9 usage...**

 * **Prototype**
   * Just a blank board with footprints in place to match up with the others.
 * **USB-PD Board**